Documentation

 However, the internal menu-items (Clothing, Accessories, and Eyeglasses) can have their implementation changed from children to props.

 Note that every menu-item was previously configured as a children/block.
-With the change, the menu-items group declared as props are interpreted as a single block (blue square).
+With the change, the menu-items group declared as props is interpreted as a single block (blue square).

 This way, the number of blocks is reduced from 3 to 1.